irods/irods_rule_engine_plugin_python/README.md

      from genquery import *
      from genquery import (row_generator as row_iterator)
      ```
-     in place of the the normal
+     in place of the normal
      ```
      from genquery import *
      ```